ermaitland/ga-project-4-frontend/README.md

 }
 ```

-I did this so that when it was presented on the page it didn't show “true” or “false” but “yes” or “no” as I felt this was a better way to present the data.
+I did this so that when it was presented on the page it didn't show “true” or “false” but “Yes” or “No” as I felt this was a better way to present the data.

 When I created a product page, I decided I wanted some different ways to input the data.
 For project 3 I used a drag and drop, so this time for the true or false values I decided to use a switch.
 The switch had two options, true or false, and I simply added the two checked values to the formData and then passed it into the API request: